Using Bead Machine - our super hydrophobic sealant

 - Make sure the paint is completely clean and free from dirt, silicones, oils and is residue free (basically do everything in this guide to eliminate this).

-- If you're still experiencing some bits you cannot buff off, use the damp Big Green Sucker you just dried the car with to gently wipe over any high spots.
+- If you're still experiencing some bits you cannot buff off, use the damp Big Green Sucker you just dried the car with to gently wipe over any high spots, or use a slightly damp Big Softie cloth to even out any high spots.

 - Bead Machine isn't suitable to use on matte finishes.
 Clean Detail is currently our only suitable spray for use on matte surfaces.